emersonlsg10/videos_list_app/README.md

+#Estudy Project

-#Lança Flix: List of NetFlix movie releases.
+Lança Flix: List of NetFlix movie releases.